The Power of Belief

 Document 1

 A comparative analysis of two stories, the Iliad and the Odyssey set by the same the author but written in different forms and times helps us to understand this.
 The Iliad and the Odyssey are elevated as being religious stories that are uses mortals to and the power of belief to influence athletics and winning in sports.
 These two stories appeal to the audience as a religious instruction and a dint in the way that it represents critical issues in entertaining manner.
 Each of the two stories highlights humans trying to provide solutions through the help of Gods.
 The religious significance and of the Iliad and the Odyssey is particularly addressed by Herodotus both by the literary merits and the way in which it represents its religious believes.
+Their relationship to humanity and the impact that the belief in this Gods have on the lives of the mortals in their too short and brief lives.

 Sign up to view the full document!